githubtraining/training-manual/docs/02_getting_started.md

 Branches are an essential concept in Git.

-When you create a new branch in Git, you are actually just creating a pointer that corresponds to the most recent snapshot in a line of work.
-Git keeps the snapshots for each branch separate until you explicitly tell it to merge those snapshots into the main line of work.
+When you create a new branch in Git, you are actually just creating a pointer that corresponds to the most recent commit in a line of work.
+Git keeps the commits for each branch separate until you explicitly tell it to merge those commits into the main line of work.

 #### Git is Explicit